rodlie/natron-plugins/GLSL/Effect/Crok_ascii_art_GL/README.md

 ### INPUTS
 * Source : Connect the image you want to apply the effect onto.
 (RGB)
 * Mask : Connect an image to modulate the effect.
-(A)
+(R)

 ### HOW TO USE IT